nickmckenney/Building-a-JSON-API/readme.md

 ## Asking For Help

 Instructors will be offering support every week day during Open Office Hours, 10:00am - 12:00pm.
-There will be 2 instructors on support during that time.

 We will also be providing continuous support via GitHub, on the issues section of this repo.
 This is to mirror "in-the-wild" practices.
-Oftentimes, developers will interact with each other via GitHub issues, particularly in remote work settings.
+Oftentimes, developers will interact with each other via GitHub issues.

-Students will be **limited to 10 minutes** at a time with one-on-one instructor support during Open Office Hours.
-We are doing this to ensure we can support ALL students during a session as well as giving you an opportunity to try working through your problem.
+Students will be limited to 10 minutes at a time with one-on-one instructor support during Open Office Hours.
+We are doing this to ensure we can support ALL students during a session as well as giving you an opportunity to try working through the problem yourself.

 ### Maximizing Effectiveness of Support Sessions

-Prior to a one-on-one during Open Office Hours, we ***strongly recommend*** that you file an issue on this repository in order to both provide the instructor with a point of reference regarding your code and the issue you are having.
+Prior to a one-on-one during Open Office Hours, students must file an issue on this repository in order to both provide the instructor with a point of reference regarding your code and the issue you are having.
 This will enable us to give you more effective guidance.

 When you submit an issue please include the following: